-The outpatient rehabilitation program at CHI Health Good Samaritan offers physical therapy, occupational therapy and speech therapy services to allow patients to return to work, sports, and improve their overall quality of life.
+The outpatient rehabilitation program at CHI Health Good Samaritan is managed by Kearney Physical Therapy.
+We offer physical therapy, occupational therapy and speech therapy services to allow patients to return to work, sports, and improve their overall quality of life.
 Our services are individualized to the needs of each patient and provide one-on-one care with a licensed therapist for each session.

 Outpatient rehabilitation services are provided from 7:30 a.m. to 4:30 p.m., Monday through Friday.
 Our department is located on the third floor, just west of the main elevators.
 Wheelchair transportation is available upon request.

 To schedule an appointment, call: (308) 865-7183.
 A doctor's order or referral is needed.

 Whether following illness or injury, scheduled procedure or trauma, our inpatient physical therapy, occupational therapy and speech therapy services are here to help.

 Services are often prescribed for patients who have had strokes, accidents involving back or head injuries, broken bones or disabling disease.
 A care plan is developed on initial evaluation to work towards goal of improved functional independence.
 Treatments including functional training, exercises and modalities are provided to work toward your goals.
 We work closely with your care team to recommend adaptive equipment, functional strategies and future therapy needs.

 Rehabilitation services are provided in every unit of the hospital from orthopedics, med/surgical, pediatrics, cardiopulmonary, intensive care and neurology.
 Patients in our Acute Inpatient Rehabilitation unit have the highest intensity of therapy provided.
 Following dismissal from the hospital, patients can continue with their rehabilitation with our outpatient services or home health as appropriate.